MTC History

 1987

-World Premiere of Frankie and Johnny in the Claire de Lune by Terrence McNally, with Kathy Bates (Obie Award), moves to the Westside Arts Theatre, and is subsequently made into a movie with Al Pacino and Michele Pfeiffer.
+The world premiere of Frankie and Johnny in the Clair de Lune by Terrence McNally, with Kathy Bates (Obie Award), moves to the Westside Arts Theatre, and is subsequently made into a movie with Al Pacino and Michele Pfeiffer.

 1988

-New York Premiere of Eastern Standard by Richard Greenberg, featuring Anne Meara, follows a sold-out run at MTC by moving to Broadway.
+The New York premiere of Eastern Standard by Richard Greenberg, featuring Anne Meara, follows a sold-out run at MTC by moving to Broadway.

 1989